Skills and Training

 English, maths, and IT skills are relevant to many career paths.
 There are many options for improving these, which can find out about on the English, maths, and IT skills section of gov.uk.

 A good first step is to think about what skills you currently have and look at where you may want to improve.
 Which of your current skills are you strong at that would help you moving forward?
-Where are you weaker, or perhaps have gaps in your skill set?
+Are there areas you are weaker in, or are there any gaps in your skill set?
 The National Careers Service has an online skills assessment tool which can help you with thinking about this.